marcocesarato/Database-Web-API/README.md

 * APC (optional)

 ## Installation
-* Set the configuration on config.php (Follow the below example to register a new dataset in config.php.
-Tip: It's best to provide read-only database credentials here.)
+* Set the configuration on config.php (Follow the below example to register a new dataset in config.php
 * If you want config an auth system edit `includes/classes/auth.class.php` based your needs and your dataset
 * If you want enable the auth system rename `.htaccess_auth` to `.htaccess`
-* Document the API.
+* Document the API

 ## How to Register a Dataset
 Edit `config.php` to include a a single instance of the following for each dataset (including as many instances as you have datasets):